 - Moments of Truth: Touchpoints that can make or break it for a customer.

 - Performance Indicators: Evaluative factors that measure how customers are responding at certain touchpoints.
-These often measure the customer’s emotional state or satisfaction levels along their path.
+To clarify, these often measure the customer’s emotional state or satisfaction levels along their path.

 - Visuals: The visual element of the journey map displays the path the customer takes on their journey.
 In many cases, this can be a linear illustration.
 In other cases, it makes more sense to show the cyclical nature of the customer cycle.